ibexa/documentation-developer/docs/guide/cache/fastly.md

 Fastly provides a [Fastly CLI](https://developer.fastly.com/reference/cli/) for configuring Fastly through its API.

 Ibexa Cloud is delivered with Fastly preconfigured.
-It means that you don't have to do any changes to the Fastly configuration in order to make your site work.
+It means that you don't have to do any changes to the Fastly configuration to make your site work.
 The information provided here is only applicable if you want to change the default Fastly configuration on Ibexa Cloud, or if you are not using Ibexa Cloud and want to configure Fastly to work with [[= product_name =]] on premise.